btcpayserver/btcpayserver-doc/docs/Walkthrough.md

 Depending how many different payment methods you've setup, inside the wallets tab you'll see a wallet for each of the payment methods.
 Bitcoin on-chain wallet allows you to manage received funds.
 BTCPay's wallet is feature-rich and has privacy features built-in.
 Furthermore it has a full hardware wallet integration, so you can manage your funds with compatible hardware wallet directly from your BTCPay.
 Check [wallet page](Wallet.md) for more information.

-Three elements of the internal BTCPay Wallet are:
+Elements of the internal BTCPay Wallet are:
 * Transaction - This shows your entire transaction history.
 * Send - Used for sending funds out of your wallet (has to be signed and confirmed on a compatible hardware wallet).
 * Receive - Used to generate a new address manually.